spatialos/UnrealGDK/README.md

 See the full [list of supported features](https://docs.improbable.io/unreal/latest/unreal-features-support) on the SpatialOS documentation website.

 ## Contributions
-We are not currently accepting public contributions - see our [contributions](https://docs.improbable.io/unreal/latest/contributing) policy.
-However, we are accepting issues and we do want your feedback.
+We welcome [Github issues](https://github.com/spatialos/UnrealGDK/issues) from all users, and accept public contributions subject to the signing of our Contributors License Agreement - please see our [contributions](CONTRIBUTING.md) policy for more details.

 ## Run into problems?
 * [Troubleshooting](https://docs.improbable.io/unreal/latest/content/troubleshooting)